 How It Works

 Corporate credit cards are available to employees who are authorized to purchase goods and services for the College or who travel routinely on College business.
 See Pcard Start Up & Requirements to obtain a pcard.
-Our brand of corporate liability card is a VISA Chip & PIN revolving credit card issued by PNC bank, administered by Financial Services, and managed by cardholders with web-based software known as Intellilink.
+Our brand of corporate liability card is a VISA Chip & PIN revolving credit card issued by PNC bank, administered by Financial Services, and managed by cardholders with VISA/PNC's web-based software.

 Credit cards issued through our program differ from personal credit cards in several important ways: